gamemanual0/gm0/source/docs/appendix/glossary.rst

     Churro
         Churro is a 1/2" or 3/8” hex product sold by AndyMark.
-        It has a bore that is easily tapped to accommodate 1/4-20 and 1/4-28 bolts, and is commonly used as a large standoff.
+        It has a bore that is easily tapped to accommodate 1/4-20 and 1/4-28 bolts, and is commonly used as a large :term:`standoff`.
         It is light and cheap compared to other hex products.
-        Using churro as shaft is highly discouraged, as it is slightly undersized as well as prone to twisting.
+        Using churro as :term:`shaft` is highly discouraged, as it is slightly undersized as well as prone to twisting.

         .. image:: images/glossary/churro.png